lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 }
 ```

 As you can see, I similar to the previous render method for shadow maps, except that we are performing several rendering passes, one per split.
-In each pass we change the light view matrix and the orthographic projection matrix with the information contained in the associated ShadowCascade instande.
+In each pass we change the light view matrix and the orthographic projection matrix with the information contained in the associated `ShadowCascade `instande.

 Also, in each pass, we need to change the texture we are using.
 Each pass will render the depth information to a different texture.
-This information is stored in the ShadowBuffer class, and is setup to be used by the FBO with this line:
+This information is stored in the `ShadowBuffer `class, and is setup to be used by the FBO with this line:

 ```java
 glFramebufferTexture2D(GL_FRAMEBUFFER, GL_DEPTH_ATTACHMENT, GL_TEXTURE_2D, shadowBuffer.getDepthMapTexture().getIds()[i], 0);
 ```

-As it’s just have been mentioned, the ShadowBuffer class stores the information related to the textures used to store depth information.
+As it’s just have been mentioned, the `ShadowBuffer `class stores the information related to the textures used to store depth information.
 The code its very similar to the code used in the shadows chapter, excep t that we are using texture arrays.
-Thus, we have created a new class, ArrTexture, that creates an  array of textures with the same attributes.
-This class also provides a bind method that binds all the texture arrays for using them in the scene shader.
+Thus, we have created a new class, `ArrTexture`, that creates an  array of textures with the same attributes.
+This class also provides a `bind `method that binds all the texture arrays for using them in the scene shader.
 The method receives a parameter, with the texture unit to start with.

 ```java
 public void bindTextures(int start) {